Has The Hundred been a success?

 It's understood around 20% of the spectators across the tournament were children, a big jump on the Twenty20 Blast in recent years.
 A total of 21% of tickets sold were bought by women.

-Both are encouraging numbers for a tournament, with its stripped back format and the clean break of new teams away from the norm, aiming to bring cricket to a wider, more diverse audience.
+Both are encouraging numbers for a tournament, with its stripped back format and the clean break of new teams away from the norm,aiming to bring cricket to a wider, more diverse audience.

 Viewing figures have been impressive, fuelled by the exposure of free-to-air television.
 The 1.6 million people who watched the opening night broke the record for a women's cricket match.